 March 14, 1879.
-This is the anniversary of the birth of Albert Einstein, undoubtedly the most famous scientist of the modern era.
+This is the anniversary of the birth of Albert Einstein.

 Einstein was born in Ulm, Germany, where an uncle – Jakob Einstein, an engineer – introduced him to science and math.
 At age 17, he enrolled in the Swiss Polytechnic Institute after failing the entrance exam the previous year.
 He graduated in 1900, and in 1902 he became a junior patent examiner in the Swiss Patent Office in Bern, Switzerland, where he specialized in electrical devices.